gulfiliz/gulfiliz.github.io/_posts/2026-04-19-i-owe-myself-happiness.md

 to feel in my chest for the first four or five minutes.

 And then, from somewhere,
-a memory came —
+a memory came.
-something I hadn't thought about in twenty-four years.
+Something I hadn't thought about in twenty-four years.

 My grandmother had surgery once,